Introduction to Linear Regression

 Should we treat each error the same?

 What we have derived is close to the actual cost function that is used in linear regression.
-Linear regression cost function additionally squares the residuals and divides by \(2\).
-The square operation can be interpreted as a way to penalize large errors more than small ones.
-The division by \(2\), on the other hand, is a mathematical trick that makes the derivative of the cost function easier to compute which we will see later.
+Linear regression cost function additionally squares the residuals and divides by

 Expressing the cost function w.r.t. inputs, outputs, and parameters we obtain: